Government’s responsibility to ensure justice for all, says Narendra Modi at UP event

 The prime minister also recited lines in Sanskrit, and a prayer to reiterate the ruling party’s motto: ‘sabka saath, sabka vikas, sabka vishwas’.

 Prime Minister Narendra on Saturday reasserted the ruling Bharatiya Janata Party’s “sabka saath, sabka vikas, sabka vishwas [development for all, with everyone’s trust]” ideology, and said it was the Centre’s responsibility to ensure justice for all, reported NDTV.
-The prime minister’s remarks came after communal violence in parts of North Delhi claimed at least 42 lives.
+The prime minister’s remarks came after communal violence in parts of North East Delhi claimed at least 42 lives.

 “It’s the government’s responsibility that everyone should get justice,” Modi said at the Samajik Adhikarita Shivir or social justice camp in Uttar Pradesh’s Prayagraj city.
 “This is also the basis for sabka saath sabka vikas [development for everyone].
 It is with this thought that our government is working to better the lives of each and every section of society.
 It is our first priority to look after the interest of 130 crore citizens.”
 The prime minister also recited lines in Sanskrit, and a prayer to reiterate the ruling party’s motto.